-YAFFED was founded by individuals raised within the ultra-Orthodox communities of New York City, and is committed to improving general studies education alongside traditional curricula of Judaic studies.
+YAFFED was founded by individuals raised within the ultra-Orthodox communities of New York City, and is committed to improving secular education in Hasidic and ultra-Orthodox schools.

 Due to our own upbringing, we are familiar with--and have been affected by--the severe deficiency of the education systems in the ultra-Orthodox world, particularly within Chasidic boys' schools.
 From elementary school through high school, we were provided with a rigorous curriculum in Judaic studies, including Tanach, Mishna, Gemara, Halacha, mussar, and chasidus.
 Our general studies education, however, was limited to non-existent.